Permanent magnet motor: Types

 Permanent magnet motors consist of two main types.
 Surface permanent magnet motors (SPM) and internal permanent magnet (IPM) motors.
-The main difference is that SPM motors place the magnets on the outside of the rotor while IPM motors place their magnets inside the motor.
+The main difference is that SPM motors place the magnets on the outside of the rotor while IPM motors place their magnets inside the rotor.
 Benefits to internal magnets include structural integrity and reducing Back EMF.
 Since holes must be cut into the rotor for the placement of the magnets this creates areas of high reluctance allowing carmakers to obtain some of the benefits of reluctance motors as well as of permanent magnet motors.

 Back electromotive force

 Back electromotive force (EMF) is also known as the counter-electromotive force.
 It is the voltage that occurs in electric motors from the relative motion between the stator windings and the rotor’s magnetic field.
 The rotor's geometry determines the waveform's shape.

 This effect is not unique to permanent magnet motors.
 Induction motors also suffer from it.
 However in an induction motor the fields from the rotor decrease as speed increases.
 A permanent magnet motor generates its own constant field.
 This means that as speed increases a voltage is induced linearly with the speed on the stator.
 This voltage is negative to the voltage provided to the motor and thus is a loss to the overall system.